ScottArbeit/Grace/README.md

 ### Store large files

-Because Grace is centralized, there's no problem storing large files.
+Grace has no problem storing large files.
 Really large files.
-It's been tested with 10GB files, and it should handle even larger files well.
+It's been tested with 10GB files - not that I think files that large belong in version control - and it should handle even larger files well.

 Grace will let you specify how to handle those files, like only downloading them for the Design department, but not for Engineering.
 It's up to you.